Why You Need a Measured Survey to Plan Your Project

 When undertaking building works it’s important to control costs wherever possible!
 Inevitably, throughout a construction project, costs increase and issues arise.
 (If you want five minutes of incredulity and entertainment, read about ten construction projects that broke the bank on a spectacular scale…)

-A measured building survey ensures that your architect’s plans are accurate which in turns means floor areas, room widths, heights of rooms, etc., are accurately drawn and will reduce headaches during the building process.
+A measured building survey ensures that your architect’s plans are accurate, which in turns means floor areas, room widths, heights of rooms, etc., are precisely drawn.
+Trust us, a good set of measurements will reduce headaches during the building process.

 When designing your project your architect will need to collect information regarding the existing layout of the property.
 This is so they can create a quality design and produce correct drawings for planning permission and building regulation approval.